staticf0x/daylio-stats/README.md

 - Try to detect periods of good/bad moods
 - Try to detect rapid mood changes
 - Make a word cloud from notes and assign them to moods
+- Support for more than 5 moods
+- Support for custom colors
+- Make everything a Django (or just Flask?) app and allow ppl to run it in browser